dcchambers/dcchambers.github.io/_pages/now.md

 layout: page
 title: "What I'm Doing Right Now"
 permalink: /now
-last_modified_at: 2026-03-24
+last_modified_at: 2026-05-28
-last_modified_location: "my home in Wisconsin."
+last_modified_location: "the Zendesk office on the Capitol Square in Madison, Wisconsin."
 ---

 Last updated {{ page.last_modified_at | date: "%A, %B %d, %Y" }} from {{ page.last_modified_location }}.